Healing of a Topological Scar: Coordination Defects in a Honeycomb Lattice: Methods

 Before moving further, we check if oxygen incorporation on the edge of graphene is favored over attachment to the basal plane to form an epoxide, since oxygen is a prime candidate for a coordination defect in graphene.
-Density functional theory calculations were performed in VASP \citep{Kresse1993, Kresse1996, Kresse1996a, Kresse1999} (with the PBE functional on a $3\times 3\times 1$ k-point grid) to compare the energies of a 72-atom graphene unit cell with two oxygen atoms bound as epoxides to the same sheet with a divacancy that is terminated with two oxygen atoms (effectively replacing a carbon dimer with oxygen atoms).
-Taking the chemical potential of carbon to be the energy of an atom in the 72-atom bulk graphene layer, these results indicate a preference for oxygen to bind at the graphene edge by 0.94 eV over forming an epoxide.
+To this end we create two comparison systems that contain the bonding geometries at issue without differences in the number of dangling carbon bonds.
+One is a 72-atom graphene unit cell with two oxygen atoms bound as epoxides and the other is the same sheet with a divacancy that is terminated with two oxygen atoms (effectively replacing a carbon dimer with oxygen atoms).
+Taking the chemical potential of carbon to be the energy of an atom in a 72-atom bulk graphene layer, density functional theory calculations performed in VASP \citep{kresse_ab_1993, kresse_efficient_1996, kresse_efficiency_1996, kresse_ultrasoft_1999} with the PBE functional on a $3\times 3\times 1$ k-point grid indicate a preference for oxygen to bind at a graphene edge by 0.94 eV over forming an epoxide.
+While this procedure compares defects that are internal to a graphene sheet, the geometries are similar to those of edge incorporation versus epoxide.
+We also note that oxygen is predicted to be favorable to bond with the edge of graphene, even if it has already attached to the copper substrate \citep{ma_oxygen_2015}, and can incorporate into other 2D materials during synthesis \citep{ding_oxygen-assisted_2023}.
+In light of the particularities of oxygen, we emphasize that it is only one possible choice for a two-coordinate species, and our main focus is on the more general topologically driven implications of under-coordination at the growth edge.